 Some food for thought:

-On average, recruiters and hiring managers spend just 6 seconds on every resume they get.
+According to our HR statistics report, recruiters and hiring managers spend just 7 seconds on every resume they get.

 They don’t read the whole thing.
 They skim it for what’s most important to them.